 * Most of the Atlanteans are most likely hundreds of years old, and it's heavily implied that this long age is granted to them via the giant crystal under their city.
 It's certainly proven that the crystal is all that keeps them alive.
 Now, if Rourke had succeeded in stealing it, what exactly would have happened?
 Everyone would have aged to dust?
 Or would everyone have just fallen over dead?

 ** It's never stated or implied Atlanteans of non-royal blood have the same aging process as royalty.
-We also see children in Atlantis, so they're clearly still having children at a population sustaining rate.
+Children are seen in Atlantis, so they're clearly still having children at a population sustaining rate.
 It makes sense for only the royalty to age extremely slowly, since the crystal needs them and if the commoners are still having children without eventually passing on, Atlantis would be grossly overpopulated.

 * Milo's surface life is effectively ended before he leaves on the mission: his books are in storage, his clothes are packed, and his resignation has been sent.
 It's implied he has little to no relationships, so that's fine, too.
-But he never sees his cat again, although either Audrey or Whitmore adopts the cat, since it's sitting on her lap in the last scene in Whitmore's house.
+But he never sees his cat again.
+Either Audrey or Whitmore adopts the cat, since it's sitting on her lap in the last scene in Whitmore's house.

 * The king says that the reason the city sank was because he tried to weaponize the crystal.
-We're never shown how it would work, but whatever it did caused a mushroom cloud and a tsunami.
+How it would work is never shown, but whatever it did caused a mushroom cloud and a tsunami.
 Now consider that this movie takes place in 1914 and the first World War had just begun...

-** Helga subtly [[LampshadeHanging Lampshades]] this when she says (when they are talking about the crystal's unequalled power) "I can think of a few countries who'd pay ''anything'' to find out..."
+** Helga subtly [[LampshadeHanging Lampshades]] this when talking about the crystal's unequalled power.
+"I can think of a few countries who'd pay ''anything'' to find out..."